 Method 1: LekSync Over Hotspot (No Internet Needed)

 This is the fastest and most reliable method.
-One phone streams, the other receives — all over a local hotspot with no internet required.
+One phone streams to multiple receivers - all over a local hotspot with no internet required.

 What You Need

-- Two Android phones (receiver can also be an iPhone via browser)
+- One Android phone as the Host (receivers can be Android or iPhone via browser)

-- The LekSync app installed on the host phone
+- The LekSync app is installed on the host phone.

 - A music or video file on the host phone, or songs in the local library